-□ Copy of TOEFL Scores (Test of English as a Foreign Language) - A score of 550 on the paper-based TOEFL, or 213 on the computer-based TOEFL, is required, unless you have a degree from an English-language college or university, or your native language is English.
+Your TOEFL score is required unless you have a degree from an English-language college or university, or your native language is English.
 TOEFL test scores are valid for only two years.

-If your score is lower or not available, you are encouraged to contact the Olin Center (see above) and enroll in their English language program.
+If your score is lower or not available, please contact a language school of your choice (see above), and enroll in a college-preparatory English language program.